Cecilesg/Food_Swap/README.md

 categories for a product they wish to swap with a healthier replacement.

 The app algorithm will answer them with the best graded product in the category of their choice.
-The user have the choice to insert that product into their favorites, which is another table of the myfoodswap database.
+The user has the choice to insert that product into their favorites, which is another table of the myfoodswap database.

 The user can use their uploaded categories again for another